PagaMasTarde/magento-1X/Documentation/configuration.md

 3. Set your request
 3.1 On the upper-left side, you need to set a POST request
-3.2 Fill the url field with your domain, and your secret key which is located on your [Pagantis profile](https://bo.pagantis.com/shop).
+3.2 Fill the url field with your domain, and your secret key which is located on your [Clearpay profile](https://bo.clearpay.com/shop).
 3.3 Set the config key to modify.[List of config keys](./configuration.md#list-of-settings-and-their-description).
 3.4 Set the value for the selected key
 ![Step 3](./postman_step3.png?raw=true "Step 3")